-1. Color or black & white prints only.
-No slides or negatives.

-2. We will print any ABATE event (with good photos).
-Good photos are clear, focused, and easy to see people or subjects.

-3. Include with photos: Who, what, where and when.

-4. Can also include: What happened, winners/events, etc.

-5. Send photos of events no more than one month old.

-6. Send all photos.
-We will send them back undamaged.

-7. Include who took the photos.
-8. Include address where

-photos should be returned to.
-9. DO NOT E-MAIL PHOTOS,
+- 1. Color or black & white prints only.
+No slides or negatives. - 2.
+We will print any ABATE event (with good photos).
+Good photos are clear, focused, and easy to see people or subjects. - 3.
+Include with photos: Who, what, where and when. - 4.
+Can also include: What happened, winners/events, etc. - 5.
+Send photos of events no more than one month old. - 6.
+Send all photos.
+We will send them back undamaged. - 7.
+Include who took the photos. - 8.
+Include address where photos should be returned to. - 9.
+DO NOT send prints of digital picture.

-please send on disk if taken with digital camera, or prints from a film camera (unless sending 1 or 2).

-10. DO NOT send prints of digital picture.
 Please send the digital files.
+(Digital photos can be emailed to hmc@abateonline.org)